-This difficulty, however, can be turned to my advantage, since it enables me to make my own question more precise.
-My question is whether we may speak of an elemental identity of 'knower' and 'known' that, because it occurs in something like that act that Heidegger calls Verstehen, is not simply a matter of sense in act and sensible in act, but that, because it is also not a matter of immanently generated insight arising as a release to the tension of inquiry, not a matter of 'original meaningfulness,' but rather of meaningful data in the sense of 'ordinary meaningfulness,' is a form of empirical consciousness.
+Now my question is whether we may also speak of an elemental identity of 'knower' and 'known' that, because it occurs in something like that act that Heidegger calls Verstehen, is not simply a matter of sense in act and sensible in act, but that, because it is also not a matter of immanently generated insight arising as a release to the tension of inquiry, not a matter of 'original meaningfulness,' but rather of meaningful data in the sense of 'ordinary meaningfulness,' is a form of empirical consciousness.
 Is there some kind of identity of 'intellect in act' and 'intelligible in act' in the very reception of meaningful data on the part of a subject who is intelligent and potentially reasonable and responsible?
 Is this part of what is meant by the expression 'mediated immediacy?'
-In Thomist language - and this question was suggested to me by McGrath in e-mail interchanges - is there some kind of lesser illuminatio, lesser than the 'Eureka!' of immanently generated insight, that occurs prior to insight into phantasm?
-Lonergan speaks of the elemental meaning of the smile acting as an intersubjective determinant, of the elemental meaning of the work of art prior to its being interpreted by a critic, of the elemental meaning of the dream symbol performing an office of internal communication without help from the therapist.
+In Thomist language - and this question was suggested to me by McGrath in e-mail interchanges - is there some kind of lesser illuminatio that occurs prior to insight into phantasm?
+Lonergan speaks of the elemental meaning of the smile acting as an intersubjective determinant, of the work of art prior to its being interpreted by a critic, of the dream symbol performing an office of internal communication without help from the therapist.
 But is something similar not true of many received data?
 As the dreams of the morning are the dreams of an intelligent subject and so are already invested with meaning, may we not say that many of the data received by such a subject are already invested with a meaning that is a function of their historical facticity, of personal and communal history?
-Is that meaning merely potential, or is there some kind of devalued or minor formal and actual intelligibility at the very level of the givenness of meaningful data?
-Is there an empirical givenness of intellectually structured meaning?
-I think there is, and I think that, although this is certainly not an emphasis in Lonergan's writings, evidence can be found there to support this position.
+Is that meaning merely potential, or is there some kind of devalued or minor formal and actual intelligibility at the very level of the givenness of meaning?
+I think there is.

-Moreover, this received meaning - the received meanings and values, for example, of our cultural and religious traditions - functions effectively and constitutively even before it has been subjected to critical examination and personal and communal appropriation.
-This is why I am suggesting that it possesses an intelligibility that is more than the merely potential intelligibility of sense data but also less than formal and actual intelligibility in the strict sense, where the latter emerge either as concepts from our own immanently generated acts of direct understanding, or as judgments from our own immanently generated acts of reflective understanding, or from the act of faith in the fullest sense of that term, where faith is freely chosen assent to reliably communicated knowledge.
-Received meaning in large part has the intelligibility of ordinary meaningfulness, of public language, but it is also the product of the original meaningfulness of the insights, judgments, and decisions of those who have preceded us, or of their biases, their failures to be intelligent, reasonable, and responsible, or of some combination of intelligence and bias working in our historical community; and our own questions arising upon its reception are what provoke our own acts of original meaningfulness, by which the received meaning is either accepted and appropriated or qualified and modified or rejected and discarded.
+Moreover, this received meaning functions effectively and constitutively even before it has been subjected to critical examination and personal and communal appropriation.
+This is why I am suggesting that it possesses an intelligibility that is more than the merely potential intelligibility of sense data but also less than formal and actual intelligibility in the strict sense, where the latter emerge either as concepts from our own immanently generated acts of direct understanding, or as judgments from our own immanently generated acts of reflective understanding, or from the act of faith in the fullest sense of that term.
+Received meaning in large part has the intelligibility of ordinary meaningfulness, of public language, but it is also the product of the original meaningfulness of the insights, judgments, and decisions of those who have preceded us, or of their biases, their failures to be intelligent, reasonable, and responsible, or of some combination of intelligence and bias working in our historical community; and our own meaningfulness.
 What I am suggesting we might call 'minor formal intelligibility' and 'minor actual intelligibility' have to do with this ordinary meaningfulness of publicly sedimented expression as this expression mediates the reception of data, and what I am suggesting we might call 'major formal intelligibility' and 'major actual intelligibility' are connected with the original meaningfulness of what proceeds by intelligible emanation when the subject raises his or her own questions for intelligence, reflection, and deliberation, answers these questions in acts of understanding and in judgments of fact and of value, and formulates the answers in inner and outer words that contribute eventually to the communal fund of ordinary meaningfulness.